baumanab/Udacity_MachineLearningEngineer_ND/projects/capstone/WestNilePrediction_report.md

 At this point the training data was further broken into a training and test set (referred to as "local validation set"), for purposes of feature selection and tuning.
 Both the XGBoost and Random Forest model AUC was assessed as a functon of feauture importance.
 The code and full results for this can be foud here [WNV Model Jupyter Notebook](wnv_prep_model.ipynb).
 The results indicated that most of the AUC is recovered by ~ 10 features.

 ### Implementation and Refinement
-Given the information regarding feature importance threshold from the last step, the training set, local validation set, and pubic test set were transformed at a threshold level corresponding to the top 12 features.
+Given the information regarding feature importance threshold from the previous step, the training set, local validation set, and pubic test set were transformed at a threshold level corresponding to the top 12 features.
 The model was trained on the full training set, predictons made on the public test set, and those prediction were submitted to the private test set.
-Scores improved for both models and are given in the results section.
+Scores improved for both models and are presented in the results section.

 A common cause of overfitting is using too many training rounds.
 Afer a certain number of rounds, termed epochs, model bias is reduced at the expense of increased variance.
 To account for this early stopping was investigated using the split training and local validation set.
 See [The WNV Model Jupyter Notebook](wnv_prep_model.ipynb) for implementaton details.
 The learning curves below capture results for XGBoost.